btfranklin/Wordsmith/README.md

 `Wordsmith` is a Swift package containing utilities to assist with the generation of interesting creative text elements, such as realistic names of humans, artwork, and ships.

-## Playgrounds

-In the [Playgrounds folder](https://github.com/btfranklin/Wordsmith/tree/main/Playgrounds), you will find examples of how to use many of the package's text generators.

 ## License

 `Wordsmith` was written by B.T.
 Franklin ([@btfranklin](https://github.com/btfranklin)) from 2018 onward and is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 See [LICENSE.md](LICENSE.md).